mathewgomas-alfred/mathewgomas.io/tutorials/eye_tracker.rst

 ------

 Since the interface elements need to be large, you have to use the screen area economically.
-Running in full screen mode and getting rid of unused menus and toolbars are the first steps that you can take.
+Running in full-screen mode and getting rid of unused menus and toolbars are the first steps that you can take.
 Here's the screenshot of our layout: